 Click on the link: WWI Killed in Action June 1917

 Charles William WHITEMAN – Killed 7th June 1917

-… represents the 56 young men from the Hastings and Rother FHS area who lost their lives in just this one month 100 years ago in April 1917.
+Charles represents those from the Hastings & Rother area who lost their lives in the Great War during June 1917.

 The full list for the duration of WWI can be found in the Members’ Area.
 If you are a member simply log in and scroll the Resources section.
 If you are not a member why not consider joining?
 Go to: http://www.hrfhs.org.uk/details-rates/